Geography of stress: Impacts of ocean acidification along the California Coast

 Healthy Coastal Ecosystems

 Increases in atmospheric CO2 concentrations are fundamentally changing the chemistry of the ocean.
-As a consequence of this process, the pH of the world’s surface ocean has decreased by 0.1 pH units and is predicted to decline by as much as 0.3–0.4 pH units over the next century.
+The pH of the world’s surface ocean has already decreased by 0.1 pH units (indicative of a 30% increase in acidity) and is predicted to decline by as much as 0.3–0.4 pH units over the next century.

 Principal Investigators